 Note Company for the International Association of Millionaires (IAM).

-When initially released, IAM sold "million dollar" notes for around $20 to $25 each.
+When initially released, IAM sold "million dollar" notes for around $25 each.

-The International Association of Millionaires still exists and can be found on the web.
-As of mid-2012, IAM offered single examples of its million dollar note for about $75.
-It also offered additional discounts for quantity purchases.
+The International Association of Millionaires still exists.
+As of September, 1915, IAM offered single examples of its million dollar note for about $95, with discounts for quantity purchases.

 In 1988, the